 Despite our community being one that is built around the idea of embracing the bald look, we still seem to get a lot of visitors that aren’t quite at that stage yet.
 Because of the demand, we decided to do a post on the early signs of balding.
 Most guys when they first notice their hair falling out, it’s not even a question – it’s obvious.
 That’s not the case for everybody though, there are certainly a lot of false alarms that can be misinterpreted as an early sign of balding.
 With that, let’s get into it – early signs of balding.
-If you find that it is likely you’re going bald and you want to see what you’ll like with a shaved head, we recommend you go check out our bald head simulation service.

 We split this into two sections, both are pretty comprehensive but feel free to poke around.